CYBEX-P/cybex/Markdown and openAPI/Cybex-P Report Module.md

 		-	`threat rank`:
 			-	A report based on generating the threat rank of an event.
 This sort of report is more complicated compared to the other report types as this report requires running the an even through Cybex-P's own threat rank evaluation algorithm.

-	-	In the event that none of the report types above correlate to the report type that is requested by the query. the query status is set to "failed".
+	In the event that none of the report types above correlate to the report type that is requested by the query. the query status is set to "failed".
 	> - query.status = 'failed'

+- **Process_Query()**
+	-
+	Process query is a method that is used to process a single TDQL instance.
+It handles the address signing and websocket execution of where a processed TDQL report is to go outside of the API.

-	- Once the 	the report or done generating (or the query is marked a "failure), we can go ahead and extract the report and encode all related parts of the query into a block of bytes.
+	 Once the report is done generating (or the query is marked a "failure), we can go ahead and extract the report and encode all related parts of the query into a block of bytes.
 	> -	if not isinstance(nonce, bytes):
 	> -	--- nonce = nonce.encode()

-	- At the final step, we use websockets to connect to the host API and send the report back.
+	 At the final step, we use websockets to connect to the host API and send the report back.
 	> - sock.connect((host, port))
 	> - sock.send(nonce)

-	-	At this point, the ***Main*** will continue to the previous steps for the rest of the querys stored in the ***r*** variable.
-Once all querys are completed, we go back to the initial step and extract any recently created querys that are stored in the Report backend.
+- ***Main()***
+	-
+	Main() is responsible for initializating the forever running query queue and consistently checking and executing any available TDQLs in the queue.
+	>  queue = Queue()
+	thread_producer = Thread(target=get_query, args=(queue, ))

+	executing querys to process:
+	> with ThreadPoolExecutor(64) as executor:
+	--- executor.map(process_query, iter(queue.get, None))